shreyaghosh19sg/The-Grand-Imperial-Hotel---Luxury-Stays/README.md

 Contributions are welcome!
 If you have suggestions for improvements or new features, please fork the repository and create a pull request, or open an issue with the tag "enhancement".

 License
-This project is open source and available under the MIT License (You should create a LICENSE.md file if you intend for this to be open-source).
+This project is open source and available under the MIT License.

 Contact
 For any inquiries, please contact: